evhub/coconut/README.md

 Coconut is a modern, developer-friendly scripting language that compiles to Python, built for functional programming.

+### Usage

-Usage: `python coconut.py <filename>`
+`python coconut.py <filename>`

+### Syntax

 Coconut is based on Python 3 syntax and compiles to Python 3 code.
-Coconut does make significant changes from Python 3 syntax, however.
+Coconut makes significant changes from Python 3 syntax, however.
 The major differences from Python 3 are:

 * New operators:
 	* compose: `..` (in-place: `..=`)